Every now and then we hear reports of whales stranding themselves on shore. Why they do this is a mystery.

 Is it a good thing now to not have children?
-At least, since we seem to have lost the natural instinct of it, until we discover a reason to live, to enjoy life, and to love it enough to want to be part of expanding the experience.
+Since we seem to have lost the natural instinct of it, perhaps it is better to stop.
+At least until we discover a reason to live, to enjoy life, and to love it enough to want to be part of expanding the experience.

 This is HUGE.